Investing

 Vanguard Lifestrategy Alternative

-The easiest way to invest for most people, is to use two funds.
+You simply use two funds.
 One for stocks (shares) and another for bonds.

 And with Vanguard it’s easy to put together a globally diversified portfolio of stocks and bonds with just a couple of funds anyway.